Jack van Tongeren: Resumption of racist attacks

 In February 2004 three Chinese restaurants in Perth were firebombed in the early hours of the morning.
-Other synagogues and Asian-owned shops where plastered with posters and daubed with swastikas.
+Other Asian-owned shops and synagogues were plastered with posters and daubed with swastikas.
 Van Tongeren denied responsibility, instead claiming that the attacks must be the actions of angry Australians reacting against "Asian gangs and African crime."
-It was later reported that Van Tongeren instigated the attacks to drum up publicity for his book, The ANM Story.
+It was later reported that Van Tongeren instigated the attacks to drum up publicity for his book, The ANM Story, which had been written in 1991 but remained unpublished for thirteen years.
 Western Australian police launched "Operation Atlantic" in response to the attacks, leading to the arrest of five men involved in the attacks.
-The police also identified a plot to harm Jim McGinty and his family, two police officers and an ethnic community leader, and raided Van Tongeren's home.
+The police also identified a plot to harm member of the Western Australian Legislative Assembly Jim McGinty and his family, two police officers and an ethnic community leader, and raided Van Tongeren's home.
 These threats led to Jim McGinty cancelling meetings in Adelaide and returning to Perth.

 In August 2004 a week-long man-hunt for Van Tongeren ended with police receiving a tip-off that located him at an RSL club.
 Van Tongeren claimed to be innocent, and that he was only hiding from the police out of fear that they would shoot him.
 Following these arrests, the racist graffiti attacks around the Perth CBD ceased.
 In February 2006, Van Tongeren, out on bail pending his trial, failed to report to police and was believed to be at large and travelling with former ANM member Matthew Billing.
 On 23 March 2006, a letter was received by staff at ABC Television Studios, purporting to be from Van Tongeren.
 It claimed that charges against him were a conspiracy created by the WA Government, and indicated that they would need to be dropped by Attorney-General Jim McGinty, in order for Van Tongeren to return from hiding.
 A month later Van Tongeren and his co-accused Matthew Billing were found and arrested in the Boddington area south-east of Perth.
 Both men once again faced the courts over the 2004 arson plots.